jamesfmackenzie/jamesfmackenzie.github.io/_posts/2016-11-02-shooting-storing-and-sharing-vr-panormas.md

 In addition to the Google Street View app, the free <a href="https://appsto.re/gb/2CTBbb.i" target="_blank">VR Camera app</a> for iOS is worth a look.
 Most of the other iOS options are either paid, walled gardens or total junk.

-For other platforms, checkout <a href="http://wiki.panotools.org/Panorama_Viewers" target="_blank">this comprehensive list</a>.
+For other platforms, check out <a href="http://wiki.panotools.org/Panorama_Viewers" target="_blank">this comprehensive list</a>.

 ### Sharing

 With no convergence around a popular, cross-platform Player, your best option is to share panoramas via the web.

 With this in mind, <a href="https://photosynth.net/" target="_blank">Photosynth</a> and <a href="http://www.facebook.com" target="_blank">Facebook</a> are great options.
 Both feature slick viewers in the browser and allow easy sharing with your friends.
-To get started with these, see:
+To get started, see:

 * [Publishing VR Panoramas to Facebook]({% post_url 2016-10-12-publishing-equirectangular-360-vr-panorama-to-facebook %})
 * [Publishing VR Panoramas to Photosynth]({% post_url 2016-10-28-publishing-equirectangular-360-vr-panorama-to-photosynth %})